ricohaustria/web-adv/readme.md

 ## Introduction to Git & GitHub

-- Git's Role in modern CI / CD
+- Git's Role in modern Development & DevOps
 - Repo Documentation using Markdown
 - Using GitHub – Repos, Basic Commands, Branching & History
 - Using GitHub CLI